Vinyl Liner Pool Cost Breakdown

 Unlike with other pool types, it’s entirely possible to install a vinyl liner pool yourself.
 DIYing the pool installation can save you considerable money—anywhere from $10,000 to $15,000.
 But doing it on your own is a massive undertaking, and there are some things to keep in mind before starting the project.

-Though it’s not typical, some people with experience can successfully undertake the whole endeavor by themselves.
+Though it’s not typical, some people with experience can successfully undertake the whole endeavor themselves.
 What’s more usual, however, is for DIYers to complete some parts of the project, like doing the initial excavation, and leave more complicated things like electrical work to the professionals.

 Remember that your timeline will be longer if you do it yourself, and there is a more considerable margin for error.
 Plus, you virtually eliminate your ability to have any kind of freeform curve, which is a hassle and almost impossible to do correctly without professional help and tools.
+Ultimately, I recommend leaving most of the vinyl liner pool installation process to a professional unless you are confident you can properly install the pool.
+It may cost you more initially, but it could save you thousands of dollars down the line.

-Ongoing Costs For Vinyl Liner Pools
+Ongoing Costs for Vinyl Liner Pools

-Now that I’ve gone over the initial cost of installing a vinyl liner pool, it’s time to talk about the lifetime cost—or in other words, what you have to pay for once the pool is in place.
+Now that I’ve gone over the initial cost of installing a vinyl liner pool, it’s time to talk about the lifetime cost—or, in other words, what you have to pay for once the pool is in place.
 As you can probably imagine, buying a pool isn’t a one-time purchase.
 There are things like maintenance, repairs, and replacements to consider.

 These costs vary depending on the size and type of pool.
 For a vinyl liner pool, expect to pay anywhere from upwards of $13,000 over ten years.